artsy/energy-legacy/docs/overview.md

 ### The Syncronicity of our City

-* Use the `ar_dispatch_xxx` methods, they will always go syncronous in tests.
+* Use the `ar_dispatch_xxx` methods, they will always go synchronous in tests.
 * Any time you use animations, make sure they are `UIView animateIf::`.
-If you cannot think of a good way to DI in a bool to make it syncronous in tests, expose `ARDispatchManager`'s is synchronous bool.
+If you cannot think of a good way to DI in a bool to make it synchronous in tests, expose `ARDispatchManager`'s is synchronous bool.
 * Sync Steps can be tested by introspecting the NSOperation, and by directly running the completion block - see `ARPartnerMetadataUploaderSpec` for an example.